slatex/lmhtools/README.md

 ### Developer notes

 The data collection code is in `smglom_harvest.py`.
-For simple scripts (like for the generation of other statistics), you might want to simply import it and then use only the collected data.
+For simple scripts (like to generate other statistcs) which do not require changes to the data collection, this code can be easily imported and used.

-To get you started, take a look at the following example script:
+Consider the following snippet to get you started:
 ```python
 import smglom_harvest as harvest